-Carefully inspect the pivot shaft before reassembling the bearing housing assembly, paying close attention to the top of the pivot shaft, the water notches in its side, and its quad ring sealing surface.
-The top of the pivot shaft and its water notches must be free of burrs and slightly radiused to prevent the quad ring from being damaged during assembly.
-You can use Scotchbrite or similar products to polish small mars out of the quad ring sealing surface.
-If you find deep scratches in this surface, you should replace the pivot shaft.
+Carefully inspect the pivot shaft before reassembling the bearing housing assembly, paying close attention to the top of the pivot shaft and its quad ring sealing surface.
+The top of the pivot shaft must be free of burrs to prevent the quad ring from being damaged during assembly.
+Use Scotchbrite or similar products to polish small mars out of the quad-ring-sealing surface.
+If deep scratches remain, replace the pivot shaft.